 Collagen for Stronger Bones?
 Is Collagen Vegan?

-It is a good question to ask because the information out there is confusing.
+These are good questions to ask because the information out there is confusing.

 First, we should know why we would want collagen at all.

-Collagen has shown to be a promising supplement for those with osteoporosis and osteopenia.
+Collagen has shown to be a promising supplement for women with osteoporosis and osteopenia.

 Let's look at two studies.